adamtow/geocuts/docs/English.md

 ## Location Triggers
 Location triggers consist of the following components:

-- **Enabled**: The on/off switch for the location trigger.
+- **Enabled**: The ON/OFF switch for the location trigger.
 - **Name**: The name of the location trigger.
 - **Tags**: Keywords for the location trigger.
 You can filter which triggers appear and run on the GeoCuts Home screen.
 - **Location**: The location where the trigger is centered on.
 - **Trigger Radius**: The maximum distance from the location for the trigger to occur.
-The distance unit of miles or kilometers is specified from the Customize Shortcut… page.
+The distance unit of miles or kilometers is specified in [Settings](#settings).
 - **Active Timeframe**: The times during the day when this location trigger is active.
 - **Active Days**: The days of the week on which the location trigger will work.
 - **Repeat Interval**: How long the location trigger must wait before being able to be triggered again at the same location.
 You can specify: